 - Media queries

 Over the following years, the concept sank in and more and more Web designers and developers subscribed to it.
 Initially, many companies had a regular website and a separate mobile site.
-But, those are not as common anymore and most companies switched a single responsive website.
+But, those are not as common anymore and most companies switched to a single responsive website.

 Bootstrap and Mobile First